VK3RTV

 The output is a two channel multiplexed signal of 100 watts on 445.5 Mhz DVB-T2 vertically polarised.
 The channels are designated VK3RTV1 and VK3RTV2.
 A high definition set top box capable of manual tuning is required to receive signals from it.

-Four 'Combo' receivers with polling of the satellite port for DVB/S/S2 and then the terrestrial port via a down converter for DVB-T are facilitated by RS232 from the controllers.
-There are four dual quad antennas, horizontally polarised for each of the service areas.
-This covers all of the extended metropolitan area and across to Geelong.
+Four 'Combo' receivers with polling of the satellite port for DVB/S/S2 and then the terrestrial port via a down converter for DVB-T are facilitated by RS232 Ascii characters from the controllers.

-The receivers are MPEG4/H264 compliant with outboard mini-kits pre-amplifiers.
 The DVB-T2 Exciter has two H264 encoders, a multiplexer and a modulator.
 The drivers are Mitsubishi RA07N4047M and RA8H1213G modules.
 The final PA is a MRFE6VP5600H dual 600 watt MOSFET.

 An on-board mini-media box provides call-sign and other graphics.
 When active VK3RTV streams both channels on the British Amateur Television Club's website.

 There are DTMF commands to bring up various facilities including colourbar and 0 VU tone and the actual signal strength readout from the receiver.
-A beacon mode is an option which runs a presentation of the details of VK3RTV.

-The liaison frequency is 147.4 MHz
+The DATV liaison frequency is 147.4 MHz

 DVB-T2 Modulator